 Tetrasperma grows very well in bright indirect light.
 Right in front of a sunny window is great, but avoid too much direct sun outdoors.
 It can and will burn the leaves—much like a monstera!
 That’s probably because both are tropical plants that live under a canopy of dense foliage, leading to dappled sunlight.

 Don’t keep your tetrasperma in an area with too little light.
 You can’t get away with snake plant and zz plant levels of low light inside.
 If you don’t get a lot of good light inside, you can add a grow light.
 I have had mine under a GE grow light hanging from the ceiling in a lower light area.

 Water and soil needs

 Water and humidity are also important parts of rhaphidophora tetrasperma care.
 Remember, this plant comes from tropical environments, so it enjoys being moist during the growing season.
 However, it’s a hardy plant, and if it dries out too much, it won’t throw a fit and will definitely forgive you.

 Don’t overwater—water when the top two inches of soil are dry.
 If you plant your tetrasperma in light, well-draining soil, it will help to facilitate air flow and drainage.
-You can add a bit more peat moss, perlite, or both to indoor potting soil to help with drainage.
+You can add a bit more coco coir or fine moss, perlite, or both to indoor potting soil to help with drainage.
 Water less in the winter when the plant isn’t actively growing.

 Rhaphidophora tetrasperma care: Temperature and humidity